tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

   Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Per-page code injection][9] for details.

-* Create a blank page in the Not Linked area and set the PAGE TITLE, NAVIGATION TITLE, AND URL SLUG to **twc-cbsle** and add the following to Page Settings > Advanced > Page Header Code Injection for the page.
+* Create a Blank Page in the Not Linked area and set the PAGE TITLE, NAVIGATION TITLE, AND URL SLUG to **twc-cbsle** and add the following to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [Per-page code injection][8] for details.

   ```html
   <meta name="robots" content="noindex" />
   ```

-  Add a Code block to the page and add the following as the content.
+  Add a Code block to the Page and add the following as the content.

   ```html
   <style>